CoryViles/TestRepo/README.md

 ##Hello, World!
-*How are you doing on this fine day?*
+*How are you doing on this quite exquisite day?*